MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/data-integrator-error-management.md

 > [!div class="mx-imgBorder"]
 > ![](media/ConnectionSet1.png "Connection set")

-- Connection - Ensure you have created your connections under Data/Connections on [https://web.powerapps.com ](https://web.powerapps.com) and that they are in the *Connected* state.
-If you see a *Fix Connection* notification, you want to double check the credentials used for the account and use the *Switch account* option from the ellipsis to re-authenticate.
+- **Connection**: ensure you have created your connections under Data/Connections on [https://web.powerapps.com ](https://web.powerapps.com) and that they are in the **Connected** state.
+If you see a *Fix Connection* notification, you want to double check the credentials used for the account and use the **Switch account** option from the ellipsis to re-authenticate.

   > [!div class="mx-imgBorder"]
   > ![](media/ConnectionsIssue.png "Connections issue")

-- Environment - If you don’t see your environments in the drop down, you want to ensure that the account you used to create the connections has the appropriate access to the entity.
+- **Environment**: if you don’t see your environments in the drop down, you want to ensure that the account you used to create the connections has the appropriate access to the entity.
 A good way to test this is by creating a *flow* (using Microsoft Flow).

-  Here is an example of creating a simple flow to test your connection to Dynamics 365 Finance and Operations.
+  Here is an example of creating a simple flow to test your connection to Dynamics 365 for Finance and Operations.

-  - Create a new flow (choose **Create from blank**) under Business logic/Flow from [https://web.powerapps.com](https://web.powerapps.com)
+  - Create a new flow (choose **Create from blank**) under **Business logic/Flow** from [https://web.powerapps.com](https://web.powerapps.com).

     > [!div class="mx-imgBorder"]
     > ![](media/ConnectionstestFlow1.png "Connections new flow")

-  - Select a **Recurrence** trigger and under **New Step** search and select Dynamics 365 for Finance and Operations connector.
+  - Select a **Recurrence** trigger and under **New Step** search and select **Dynamics 365 for Finance and Operations connector**.

     > [!div class="mx-imgBorder"]
     > ![](media/ConnectionstestFlow2.png "Connections recurrence trigger")

-  - Select **Create record** as an action and in the drop down, ensure that you are logged in with the appropriate account – This is the same account you would use to create your Connection for your data integration projects.
+  - Select **Create record** as an action and in the drop down, ensure that you are logged in with the appropriate account.
+This is the same account you would use to create your connection for your data integration projects.

     > [!div class="mx-imgBorder"]
     > ![](media/ConnectionstestFlow3.png "Connections create record")

-  - Clicking on the drop down under **Instance** should show all the Dynamics 365 Finance and Operations environments – This is a good step to verify your account (from previous step) has access to the environments.
+  - Clicking on the drop down under **Instance** should show all the Dynamics 365 Finance and Operations environments.
+This is a good step to verify your account (from previous step) has access to the environments.

     > [!div class="mx-imgBorder"]
     > ![](media/ConnectionstestFlow4.png "Connections instances")